 Last year, supply was impacted due to inadequate raw material availability and restricted workforce availability due to reverse migration.
-Distribution was hit due to kiranas shutting shop due to supply unavailability and due to the difficulty in producing passes required for movement of goods.
+Distribution was hit due to Kiranas shutting shop due to supply unavailability and due to the difficulty in producing passes required for the movement of goods.

 However, with lockdown 2.0 all set to unfold what’s going to happen differently?

 Let’s look into the 3 dimensions – Supply, Distribution & Demand.